heathen00/wfparser3/wfparser3/README.md

     each subsystem is required to provide.
   * The connection subsystem would be like the "wrap" subsystem.
 In fact, the "wrap" subsystem should just implement the appropriate connection interfaces.
+  * Also, continue to define very similar interfaces at a subsystem level.
+Eventually, I would like to implement what I intended to implement in the "connect" subsystem.
+It is just too soon, right now, because I don't see the requirements, yet.

+### Subsystems: The UID Subsystem

+Rough:
+   * There is an issue in the UID subsystem that will cause an integration problem when it is integrated with the Localizer subsystem.
+The scenario where you try and recreate the same UID using "UidFactory.createUid(...)" twice in a row with the same parameters will fail the second time.
+What it should do is return the same instance the second time that was created the first.

+### Subsystems: All Subsystems In General

+Rough:
+   * You should go through the implementation and mark method parameters as final to indicate that none of them will be modified.
+   * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.
+   * You should consider adding yet another layer of testing: integration, which tests to ensure that independent subsystems of the whole solution work together as expected.
+The testing should not be too extensive to reduce redundancy and should only indicate that ... what?
+     Think about what the integration testing should prove in more concrete and limited terms.

 ## Rough Notes